 KANSAS CITY, MO (June 26, 2015) — This afternoon Don Davenport received the 2015 Irving C. Lambert Award in recognition of his significant contributions to Covenant urban ministries.
 President Gary Walter presented the award during business session of the Evangelical Covenant Church’s 130th Annual Meeting.
-The award is given annually to a Covenanter who exemplifies a commitment to 5D3_2697urban or ethnic ministry.
+The award is given annually to a Covenanter who exemplifies a commitment to urban or ethnic ministry.

 In selecting Davenport, the award committee stated, “His motivation and mentoring of young leaders in the urban setting is evident.
 His work with young church planters and assistance to revitalize struggling churches in under-served and under-resourced communities has helped the Evangelical Covenant Church develop effective and customized strategies for those we serve.”